valkey-io/valkey/deps/README.md

 should be provided by the operating system.

 * **Jemalloc** is our memory allocator, used as replacement for libc malloc on Linux by default.
 It has good performances and excellent fragmentation behavior.
 This component is upgraded from time to time.
 * **hiredis** is the official C client library for Redis.
-It is used by redis-cli, redis-benchmark and Redis Sentinel.
+It is used by redis-cli, valkey-benchmark and Redis Sentinel.
 It is part of the Redis official ecosystem but is developed externally from the Redis repository, so we just upgrade it as needed.
 * **linenoise** is a readline replacement.
 It is developed by the same authors of Redis but is managed as a separated project and updated as needed.
 * **lua** is Lua 5.1 with minor changes for security and additional libraries.
 * **hdr_histogram** Used for per-command latency tracking histograms.